syedad218/bitcasino/README.md

 ## UI Notes 📝

 - Made a custom function which uses MUI's useMediaQuery hook to check for screen size.
-- using this function added breakpoints to the page layout.
+- using this function added breakpoints to the page layout for implementing a CSS grid which can move in both x and y directions.

 ```js
 import { Breakpoint, Theme, useTheme } from "@mui/material/styles";